 The Free Churches speak from an inclusive perspective, beyond the specifics of any individual tradition, yet recognising the commitment of some denominations to their faith schools.
 In the belief that every individual is important to God, a Free Church voice, silenced in the past by discrimination and inequality, must speak for those who are disadvantaged because of difference.
-A Free Church voice recognises the importance of young people's spiritual, moral, social and cultural development in all aspects and all phases of education.
+A Free Church voice recognises the importance of spiritual, moral, social and cultural development in all aspects and all phases of education, and throughout life.
+It views education as a means to personal and social transformation, bringing communities together.
 Furthermore, it acknowledges the potential of religious education in nurturing the individual into full personhood and supports good practice.
 The story of Christianity is incomplete without recognition of its diversity, including the contribution of nonconformists in its development.
 Education needs to be broader than that which is measurable: it should enable individuals to live life in all its fullness.